ORTools4MTEX/ORTools/README.md

 - Input
   - job  - @parentGrainReconstructor

-The function plots colorizes the parent-to-child grain boundaries in *job* according to their misorientation angle.
+The function colorizes the parent-to-child grain boundaries in *job* according to their misorientation angle on top of a greyscale phase map.

 <p align="center">
   <img src="./doc/images/plotMap_gB_p2c.png" alt="Plot example from plotMap_phases" width="500"/>